 - A/B testing – you should consider running split tests on neilpatel.com if you haven’t already.
 If your primary goal is to get consulting leads, you should try a variation in which the form fields are above the fold.
 Currently, the copy is really long, and a user has to scroll to the bottom of your website to see the form fields.

-If you look at the above 4 points, you’ll see that I get into a lot of details.
-If I were creating a real proposal, I would create at least 15 to 20 points and included screenshots.
+If you look at the above 4 points, you’ll see that we get into a lot of details.
+If we were creating a real proposal, we would create at least 15 to 20 points and included screenshots.

 The solutions to the problems you stated can’t be generic.
 You need to be so detailed with your solutions that the client can just take that information and implement it without even hiring you.

-Again, if I were creating a real proposal, I would provide the following potential solutions to the 4 problems above:
+Again, if we were creating a real proposal, we would provide the following potential solutions to the 4 problems above:

 - Create a blog – start a blog on neilpatel.com/blog and give away free information on how companies can market themselves through content marketing.
 A few sample post ideas are: how to create a powerful blog post in less than two hours, how to market your content through social media, and how to convert blog readers into customers.
 When writing blog posts, follow these guidelines.